FASTR-Analytics/survey-data-fetcher/README.md

 - Built-in data validation
 - Comprehensive error handling

+## DHIS2 Integration

+**NEW:** Fetch organization unit hierarchies from DHIS2 to standardize admin area names!

+The app now includes tools to:
+- Connect to DHIS2 instances via API
+- Fetch country, province, and district names
+- Build reference datasets for name standardization
+- Align survey data with DHIS2 naming conventions

+See `DHIS2_INTEGRATION.md` and `config/DHIS2_SETUP.md` for setup instructions.

 ## Contributing

 This is a FASTR Analytics internal tool.
 For issues or feature requests, please contact the development team.